knightjdr/decred-ui-react/src/lib/components/text/readme.md

-Text in the decred logo contains a mixture of upper and lower case letters, with 'de' in lowercase and 'CRED' in uppercase with a smaller relative font size.
+Text in the Decred logo contains a mixture of upper and lower case letters, with 'de' in lowercase and 'CRED' in uppercase with a smaller relative font size.
 You can use the TextTransform component to generate similarly styled text in the Source Sans Pro font.
 Text is passed to this component as a child array.
 This array should contain objects